AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-live-hub.md

 # About Live Hub

-Live Hub is an upcoming native virtual classroom experience in Adobe Learning Manager that enables organizations to create, deliver, and manage instructor-led training from within the platform.
-With no need for external meeting or collaboration tools, Live Hub provides a browser-based experience that brings every stage of live learning into a single, integrated environment.
+Live Hub brings the virtual classroom natively into Adobe Learning Manager, so there's no switching between your learning management system (LMS) and a conferencing tool.
+Every session is tracked automatically, and a rich session dashboard shows instructors how learners engaged, well beyond attendance.

-By unifying session management, collaboration, participant engagement, and attendance tracking, Live Hub simplifies the virtual training experience while helping organizations deliver interactive learning at scale.
+Purposefully built for live training, Live Hub's AI agents work alongside the instructor throughout.
+They suggest polls, detect participant questions and propose answers, monitor breakout rooms live, and generate session summaries, so instructors can focus on delivering training.
+And for learners, recordings are automatically segmented into navigable topics, making replay as structured and useful as attending live.

-Live Hub is not currently available in Adobe Learning Manager and will be introduced in the upcoming release.
+Live Hub helps instructors deliver engaging virtual training and helps organizations run interactive live training at scale.
+Live Hub (beta) will be launching soon in the upcoming August release of Adobe Learning Manager.